KnownStormChaser/master-weather-model-list/README.md

 - basic resolution and update information
 - where to download the data

-Satellites are organized in a parallel structure under `observations/satellites/` by:
-- **Orbit type** (geostationary vs polar-orbiting)
-- **Country or organization of origin**
+- **Satellites** (`observations/satellites/`) — organized by **orbit type** (geostationary vs polar-orbiting) and **country or organization of origin**.
+Each entry covers a constellation or series (e.g., GOES-R Series rather than separate GOES-16 and GOES-19 entries).
+- **Radar** (`observations/radar/`) — operational weather-radar networks and composites, organized by **country or organization of origin**.
+Each entry covers a network or composite product (e.g., MRMS, OPERA) rather than individual radars.

-Each satellite entry covers a constellation or series (e.g., GOES-R Series rather than separate GOES-16 and GOES-19 entries) and follows the same general format as the model entries.
-See [`observations/satellites/README.md`](./observations/satellites/README.md) for the index of currently documented satellite systems.
+These observation entries follow the same general format as the model entries.
+See [`observations/satellites/README.md`](./observations/satellites/README.md) for the index of documented satellite systems.

 ---